-In advance of federal regulation changes at the end of 2024, TDA is using the discretion provided to States in the Appropriations Act and subsequent guidance from USDA to create a Non-Congregate Feeding Pilot Program for Summer 2023 in rural areas where no congregate service is currently.
-This pilot program will allow a limited number of Contracting Entities to provide non-congregate service in Summer 2023, which will in turn allow TDA to gather data on non-congregate feeding that USDA will use to develop new regulation.
+In summer 2023, TDA used the discretion provided to States in the Appropriations Act and subsequent guidance from USDA to create a Non-Congregate Feeding Pilot Program in rural areas where no congregate service existed.
+This pilot program allowed a limited number of contracting entities to provide non-congregate service in summer 2023, which will in turn allow TDA to gather data on non-congregate feeding that USDA will use to develop new regulation.
 The infrastructure and lessons learned from this pilot will give TDA the knowledge to implement a permanent program in Summer 2024 and beyond.

 Note that the requirements for implementing non-congregate meal service in Summer 2023 are subject to change in Summer 2024 and beyond once the new regulatory requirements are published.